-Any person transporting any live vertebrate animals inside the European Union on journeys of over 65 kilometres (approx. 40 miles) as part of an economic activity must hold a valid Authorisation to do so.
-This is a requirement of EC Regulation 1/2005 and is applicable across the European Union.
-Under Protocol 3, most of the provisions are binding on the Isle of Man and are implemented in Manx Law.
+Any person transporting any live vertebrate animals inside the United Kingdom and the Isle of Man on journeys of over 65 kilometres (approx. 40 miles) as part of an economic activity must hold a valid Authorisation to do so.
+This is a requirement of EC Regulation 1/2005 which has been retained and is implemented under Manx law.
 There are 2 types of Authorisation:

 - A short journey Authorisation (Type 1) for journeys over 65km and up to and including 8 hours duration.

 - A long journey Authorisation (Type 2) which covers both long and short journeys.

 Animal Health are able to provide transporter authorisation certificates.

 To find out if you require a certificate, please answer the following 2 questions:

 1. Do you transport animals over 65km in connection with an economic activity?